 - In Paper 2, similar topics come up again and again, so find a pattern and practice questions that come up often but that you also feel confident with.
 Your actual exam will feel much more familiar and comfortable, and you’re likely to have answered a similar question during your practices.

 - Before you start answering any questions, read over all the texts first and underline words you don’t know.
 You might be able to remember some of them later on.

 - Your answers will be within the text.
 Find them directly in the text before answering your questions.

-- As you’re reading texts, don’t assume meanings of words you don’t know.
-When a questions asks for material related to the word, read your answer options first then carefully think about what the word might mean.
-Think logically and don’t jump into conclusions.
+- As you’re reading texts, don’t assume the meanings of words you don’t know.
+When a question asks for material related to the word, read your answer options first then carefully think about what the word might mean.
+Think logically and don’t jump to conclusions.